Air Source Heat Pump Cost UK (2026 Guide)

 How Much Does the Boiler Upgrade Scheme Reduce the Cost?

 The Boiler Upgrade Scheme can make a major difference to the real out-of-pocket cost of switching to a heat pump.
-In England and Wales, eligible homeowners can currently get £7,500 off the cost and installation of an air source heat pump.
+In England and Wales, eligible homeowners can currently get £7,500 off the cost and installation of an air-to-water air source heat pump.

 Read About Grants →